Liberia: Health

 In 2014, an outbreak of Ebola virus in Guinea spread to Liberia.
 As of 17 November 2014, there were 2,812 confirmed deaths from the ongoing outbreak.

+According to Liberia’s 2025 Comprehensive Food Security and Nutrition Survey, only 2.4% of children aged 6–23 months receive a minimum acceptable diet, while 8.5% of children under five suffer from global acute malnutrition.

 Culture

 Bassa culture.
 Helmet Mask for Sande Society (Ndoli Jowei), Liberia.
 20th century.
 Brooklyn Museum.

 The religious practices, social customs, and cultural standards of the Americo-Liberians had their roots in the antebellum American South.
 The settlers wore top hat and tails and modeled their homes on those of Southern slaveowners.
 Most Americo-Liberian men were members of the Masonic Order of Liberia, which became heavily involved in the nation's politics.

 Liberia has a rich history in textile arts and quilting, as the settlers brought with them their sewing and quilting skills.
 Liberia hosted National Fairs in 1857 and 1858 in which prizes were awarded for various needle arts.
 One of the most well-known Liberian quilters was Martha Ann Ricks, who presented a quilt featuring the famed Liberian coffee tree to Queen Victoria in 1892.
 When President Ellen Johnson Sirleaf moved into the Executive Mansion, she reportedly had a Liberian-made quilt installed in her presidential office.

-A rich literary tradition has existed in Liberia for over a century.
 Edward Wilmot Blyden, Bai T. Moore, Roland T. Dempster and Wilton G. S. Sankawulo are among Liberia's more prominent authors.
 Moore's novella Murder in the Cassava Patch is considered Liberia's most celebrated novel.